tim-hardcastle/Pipefish/README.md

 `os <parameters>` will behave as though you had typed <parameters> into the command line, allowing you to create and delete files, change directory, etc.

-`hub edit <filename>` will open the file in vim.
+`hub edit "<filename>"` will open the file in vim.

 ### Testing

 In a REPL language it’s almost inevitable users will test their scripts via the REPL.
 The `hub snap` command allows you to do that better.
-The syntax is either `hub snap <filename>` or `hub snap <filename> with <data filename>` or `hub snap <filename> with <data filename> as <test filename>`.
-If no test file name is given Charm will supply a suitable one, and if no data file is supplied Charm will just initialize the service as usual.
+The syntax is either `hub snap "<filename>"` or `hub snap "<filename>" as "<test filename>"`.
+If no test file name is given Charm will supply a suitable one.

 Charm will then turn serialization on, so that you can tell the difference between "true" and true; and between four spaces and a tab, etc.

 And then what you type and the service’s responses will be recorded.
 (There will be a `#snap →` prompt to remind you that this is what you’re doing.)To finish recording, you tell it what to do with the snap:

-- `hub snap good`: this is the desired behavior and I want to make it into a test that will ensure it keeps happening
+- `hub snap GOOD`: this is the desired behavior and I want to make it into a test that will ensure it keeps happening
-- `hub snap bad` : this is undesirable behavior and I want to make it into a test that checks that it doesn’t happen
+- `hub snap BAD` : this is undesirable behavior and I want to make it into a test that checks that it doesn’t happen
-- `hub snap record` : I want to be able to replay this and see how the output changes as I change the script and/or data
+- `hub snap RECORD` : I want to be able to replay this and see how the output changes as I change the script and/or data
-- `hub snap discard` : I don’t need this
+- `hub snap DISCARD` : I don’t need this

-All the tests classed good or bad associated with a script will be run by `hub test <script filename>`.
+All the tests classed good or bad associated with a script will be run by `hub test "<script filename>"`.
 As an example, try running `hub test examples/testall.ch`: Charm will run the associated test in the tst folder and hopefully confirm that the interpreter hasn’t regressed since I wrote this bit of the manual.

-To run a test classed as record, use `hub replay <test filename>`.
+To run a test classed as record, use `hub replay "<test filename>"`.

 The testing system could be improved: I basically wrote as much of it as I needed to use it as a regression test on Charm itself.